Tocharian B

-Tocharian B (also known as Kuchean or West Tocharian) was a Western member of the Tocharian branch of Indo-European languages, extinct from the ninth century.
+Tocharian B, also known as Kuchean or West Tocharian, was a Western member of the Tocharian branch of Indo-European languages, extinct from the ninth century.
 Once spoken in the Tarim Basin in Central Asia, Tocharian B shows an internal chronological development; three linguistic stages have been detected.
 The oldest stage is attested only in Kucha.
-There is also the middle ('classicalʼ), and the late stage.
+There is also the middle ("classical"), and the late stage.

 Nomenclature

-According to Peyrot, the self-designation for the language was kuśi 'Kuča'.
+According to scholar Michael Peyrot, the self-designation for the language was kuśi 'Kuča'.
 In scholarly works, it is known as Tocharian B, sometimes referred to as West Tocharian or Kuchean.

 Overview

-According to scholar Michael Peyrot, Tocharian B is dated between the 5th and 10th centuries AD, and was spread from Kuča to Yānqi and Turfan.
-Paul Widmer, following Tamai's and Adams's studies, situates Tocharian B roughly between 400 and 1200, its oldest layer dating from ca. 400 to 600, around "Kucha and environs".
+According to Peyrot, Tocharian B is dated between the 5th and 10th centuries AD, and was spread from Kuča to Yānqi and Turfan.
+Paul Widmer, following Tamai's and Adams's studies, situates Tocharian B roughly between 400 and 1200, its oldest layer dating from ca. 400 to 600, around "Kucha and environs", the youngest, a document from Xocho, designated B 296, carbon dated to 1178−1255 CE.